mayankrana9998/browserstack-ce-assignment/README.md

 # BrowserStack CE Assignment

-This repository contains my technical assignment for the **Customer Engineering role at BrowserStack**.
+This repository contains my technical assignment for the **BrowserStack**.

 The project demonstrates: